ryogrid/nostrp2p/README.md

 - [x] Repost
 - [x] Server Side Signature Validation
 - [x] Restriction of Memory Usage on Server
-- [x] Data persistence with embedded DB
+- [x] Data persistence on Server with embedded DB
 - [ ] Follower Multicast Mode
   - In this mode, posted messages are not broadcasted and server of follower should register to followee's server
   - If broadcasting design reaches limit of scalability, this mode will be activated
-- [ ] Optimization of Transfered Data Size between Servers
-  - Changing serialization format from MessagePack to Protocol Buffers

 - [ ] Optimization of Data Size between Client and Server
   - Changing serialization format from JSON Text to Protocol Buffers
     - Format conversion must be needed both side
+- [ ] Developing More Scalable Overlay Transport
+  - Scalability of Overlay NW with Mesh library should be around 100 nodes at most